[BANNER]

 Support for additional authentication methods

-Such as one time passwords (S/Key) or BSD authentication.
+Such as one time passwords (S/Key) or SASL.

 Support for UDP via server chaining

 Firewall traversal/server chaining (socks servers talking to other socks servers).
-Is currently supported for TCP connect, but not UDP.
+This is currently supported for TCP connect but not UDP.

 Latest draft of update to SOCKS protocol